daphnitely/daphne-acting/index.md

 - [**"My Remote Summer Internship at Lyft"**](https://medium.com/swlh/my-remote-summer-internship-at-lyft-8aed1460b5a9) - I wrote a blogpost to share my thoughts and learnings from my summer internsip at Lyft.
 - [**"Making Nested Lists with Android Spannables in Kotlin"**](https://medium.com/swlh/making-nested-lists-with-android-spannables-in-kotlin-4ad00052912c) - This blog post received 2,900+ views and was published by The Startup, Medium's largest active publication followed by 631K+ people.
 The blog is a tutorial on how to make nested lists with Android Spannables, which I learned during my Shopify internship.
 I created a lean sample Android application to walk through a step-by-step approach to developers.
 - [**"Advice from Full-timers at Hootsuite to Co-ops"**](https://medium.com/hootsuite-engineering/https-medium-com-daphne-liu97-advice-from-full-timers-at-hootsuite-to-co-ops-cb998702486a) - During my Hootsuite internship, I interviewed the CEO, Vice President, Director, manager, and software engineers through coffee chats to share their advice to interns from their views and experiences.

+### Random fun facts

+- I'm a improv performer at Jet City Improv in Seattle.
+- I've been roasted on stage at Socially Inept tech toast show.
+- I used to be a pharmacy assistant.
+- I've won a genetic engineering competition ([iGEM](https://2015.igem.org/Team:TAS_Taipei)) in high school.
+- I've won a grape stomping competition.

 ### Education